moby/moby/docs/reference/run.md

 **_126_** if the **_contained command_** cannot be invoked

     $ docker run busybox /etc; echo $?
-    # exec: "/etc": permission denied
+    # docker: Error response from daemon: Container command '/etc' could not be invoked.
-      docker: Error response from daemon: Contained command could not be invoked 126
+      126

 **_127_** if the **_contained command_** cannot be found

     $ docker run busybox foo; echo $?
-    # exec: "foo": executable file not found in $PATH
+    # docker: Error response from daemon: Container command 'foo' not found or does not exist.
-      docker: Error response from daemon: Contained command not found or does not exist 127
+      127

 **_Exit code_** of **_contained command_** otherwise

-    $ docker run busybox /bin/sh -c 'exit 3'
+    $ docker run busybox /bin/sh -c 'exit 3'; echo $?
     # 3

 ## Clean up (--rm)